-T Deviews I Osman at the M 3.4 Regional Congestion Management Process (CMP) - The CMP uses a variety of data sources to measure congestion along regional corridors and identify congestion bottlenecks.
+Task Description National Goals Supported 3.4 Regional Congestion Management Process (CMP) - The CMP uses a variety of data sources to measure congestion along regional corridors and identify congestion bottlenecks.
 Planning studies are developed for congested areas to assist in developing projects to reduce congestion.
 Congestion Reduction, System Reliability 3.5 Regional Pavement Management System - Pavement condition data is collected for all federal aid eligible roadways in the region on a four year cycle.
 The impact of planned roadway improvement projects can be analyzed under a variety of funding levels to identify the level of investment required to keep pavement in a good state of repair.
 Infrastructure Condition, Reduce Project Delivery Delays 3.6 Regional Performance Measures Assessment - This task provides an update on the progress made in meeting the adopted regional performance measures and targets.
 Data collected as part of Task 2.7 will be used to assist in calculating scores for projects reviewed as part of the region's Transportation Evaluation Criteria (TEC) and document progress made towards regional performance targets.
 All 3.7 Regional Safety and Planning Studies - The MPO data from MassDOT and local communities to identify high crash locations.
 Safety data is used to monitor the effectiveness of regional safety improvements and to advance planning studies to identify potential safety improvements.
-Safety, Reduce Project Delivery Delays 3.8 Intelligent Transportation System (ITS) and Regional Evacuation Planning - This task assists in ongoing regional ITS and evacuation planning efforts to increase the deployment of ITS technology, provide real time information to the public, and enhance regional transportation security.
-Safety, Congestion Reduction, System Reliability 3.9 Climate Change Implementation - This task assists Pioneer Valley communities to plan for the impacts of climate change on the regional transportation system.
+Safety, Reduce Project Delivery Delays 3.8 Climate Change Implementation - This task assists Pioneer Valley communities to plan for the impacts of climate change on the regional transportation system.
 It also serves to develop strategies and projects that can have a positive impact on greenhouse gas emissions from transportation sources in compliance with the Massachusetts GreenDOT policy.
-Infrastructure Condition, Environmental Sustainability 3.10 Green Street and Infrastructure - Encourages the use of green streets and green infrastructure where practical to reduce stormwater and other environmental impacts the regional transportation system.
+Infrastructure Condition, Environmental Sustainability 3.9 Green Street and Infrastructure - Encourages the use of green streets and green infrastructure where practical to reduce stormwater and other environmental impacts the regional transportation system.
 Infrastructure Condition, Environmental Sustainability